Skip to content

 Ubuntu Linux date and time settings tile

-In the System Settings -> Date & Time panel, toggle the Automatic Time Zone switch to the On position.
+In the System Settings -> Date & Time panel, flip the Automatic Time Zone switch to the On position.

-When enabled, your time zone should update automatically if you have an internet connection and the location services feature is enabled.
+When it’s on, your time zone should update automatically if you’re connected to the internet and the location services feature is active.

-To update your time zone manually, set this to Off.
+To update your time zone yourself, just switch this to Off.

 Ubuntu Linux option to turn on automatic time zone

-Again, make sure location services are turned on in Ubuntu Linux.
-If location services are disabled, you cannot use the automatic time zone.
+Remember to make sure location services are enabled in Ubuntu Linux.
+You can’t use the automatic time zone if location services are off.

 How to enable or disable location services in Ubuntu Linux